0SINTr/DHushCP/README.md

 ## 🛠️ Installation & Setup

-1. **Clone the Repository:**
+1. **Clone the Repository:** Use the commands below in your Linux terminal.
    ```bash
    git clone https://github.com/0SINTr/DHushCP.git
    cd DHushCP
    ```

 2. **Install Dependencies:** Ensure you have Python 3.8 or higher installed.
-Then, install the required Python packages:
+Then, install the required Python packages.
    ```bash
    sudo apt install python3-scapy
    sudo apt install python3-cryptography
    ```

-3. **Configure Wireless Interface:**

-Ensure that your wireless interface is active and in the UP state.
-**DHushCP** will automatically detect and prompt you to select the active interface if multiple are detected.
+3. **Configure Wireless Interface:** Ensure that your wireless interface is active and in the UP state. **DHushCP** will automatically detect and prompt you to select the active interface if multiple are detected.

 4. **Run the Scripts:** Both Initiator and Responder scripts require root privileges to send and sniff DHCP packets.
 You can run the scripts using `sudo`: